GoogleChromeLabs/web-audio-samples/LOG.md

 - [DONE]: weed out unused audio files

 ## 7/11/2022
-- [TODO]: apply format/lint to demos/
+- [DONE]: apply format/lint to demos/ - seems meaningless.
+This can be done by week-by-week basis.
 - [TODO]: push _site directory to gh-pages branch

 ---